philipp-spiess/this-week-in-react/src/issues/6/README.md

 ---

-That was This Week In React ⚛️.
+That was This Week in React ⚛️.
 You can support this newsletter by sharing the link to the website ([https://this-week-in-react.org](https://this-week-in-react.org)) or on [Twitter](https://twitter.com/PhilippSpiess).
 Stay tuned for more updates on the future of React.